soixantecircuits/standard/README.md

+# Standard at Soixante circuits

-# Welcome to our repository for schema standards
+Welcome to our repository for standard.

-if you wish to create a new app these are the standards you should follow:
+If you wish to create a new app at Soixante circuits these are the standard you should follow:

+1. Commit style: commit.md
+  _Commiting is made for oter_
-1. setting.json (standard format for your app setting's file)
+1. setting.json
+  _Settings are made to be easy_
-1. media.json  (standard format for the medias in your app)
+1. media.json
+  _A good media is a well defined media_